Baldwin Hills Crenshaw Plaza: Mixed-use approval

+Harridge Development Group

 In April 2020, CIM Group agreed to buy the mall for more than $100 million with plans to convert the former Sears and Walmart into offices to drive more foot traffic into the remaining retail stores.
 There was strong community opposition to their plans which did not include the residential component and the sale was cancelled in June 2020.
 The mall was closed for much of 2020 due to the COVID-19 pandemic.
 A sale to LIVWRK and DFH Partners had been expected to close before the end of 2020.
 During the transition to a new owner, community leaders and groups have expressed concern about African American ownership and participation in the project.
 The mall has been seeking a buyer who would build out the approved plan but the sale to LIVWRK and DFH Partners was scuttled in December 2020 after meeting with community protests.
 A local group called Downtown Crenshaw made an offer to purchase the mall through a community land trust but has been turned down.
 With the assistance of experienced architecture firms, they created a plan that included affordable housing, a healthcare clinic, child care, satellite campuses for job training, conference spaces, and Black art spaces.
 The group continues to advocate for community based ownership of the mall.
-An offer from Harridge Development Group for about $111 million was accepted in 2021.
+On August 2021, Los Angeles-based real estate firm Harridge Development Group acquired the mall for about $111 million.
 They also bought the Macy's department store building in a separate transaction of more than $30 million which gave Harridge control of almost the entire 42 acre site that straddles Martin Luther King Jr. Boulevard.
+The group is said to have plans to transform the shopping mall into a modern mixed-use lifestyle entertainment complex with housing, office space, stores and dining.

-In 2021, developer speaks out about sale of Baldwin Hills Crenshaw Plaza.
-He was breaking his silence on the recent sale of the Baldwin Hills Crenshaw Plaza and said that "Historically, systems and institutions have not engaged with the Black community in ways that have been fair to the Black community."
-Gross and his group of investors have offered $110 million to acquire the shopping center, defining that this mall Gross considers dear to his heart because due to a fact in the community he has grew up in.
+Developer David Gross broke his silence on the recent sale that did not go to the local group and said that "Historically, systems and institutions have not engaged with the Black community in ways that have been fair to the Black community."
+Gross and his group of investors had offered $110 million to acquire the shopping center.
+Gross considers this mall dear to his heart because since it was the community he has grew up in.

-In January 2023, Macy's announced that the store at center would close sometime in 2023.
-This will leave the mall with no traditional anchors left.

 Neighborhood

 As African Americans began moving to the Crenshaw District and Baldwin Hills in the mid-1960s, the mall has been a major economic and cultural hub of the African American community of a spectrum of socioeconomic classes with a Black Santa Claus and dozens of minority-owned businesses are tenants.
 In 1976, May Company offered space to the Museum of African American Art on the third floor of what later became Macy's.
-Samella Lewis, who had founded the museum in 1975, wanted "to provide art services to students, scholars, teachers and lay persons concerned with the art and cultural history of the peoples of the African Diaspora."
+Samella Lewis, who had founded the museum in 1975, wanted "to provide art services to students, scholars, teachers and lay persons concerned with the art and cultural history of the peoples of the African Diaspora.".
+The museum now is located within the mall itself.